Duality (projective geometry): Dual configurations

 Not only statements, but also systems of points and lines can be dualized.

 A set of m points and n lines is called an (m_{c}, n_{d}) configuration if c of the n lines pass through each point and d of the m points lie on each line.
 The dual of an (m_{c}, n_{d}) configuration, is an (n_{d}, m_{c}) configuration.
 Thus, the dual of a quadrangle, a (43, 62) configuration of four points and six lines, is a quadrilateral, a (62, 43) configuration of six points and four lines.

-The set of all points on a line, called a projective range has as its dual a pencil of lines, the set of all lines on a point.
+The set of all points on a line, called a projective range, has as its dual a pencil of lines, the set of all lines on a point, in two dimensions, or a pencil of hyperplanes in higher dimensions.
+A line segment on a projective line has as its dual the shape swept out by these lines or hyperplanes, a double wedge.